George-Haughton/Project-1/README.md

 7. Create a red square that an NPC (Non-Playable Charater) will control.
 This square move at a slower speed to make sure it does not instantly catch the player.
 The NPC will follow the players square and try to collide with it 3 times to end the game.

+## Software requirements
+I am going to write the code in Javascript, as this is the language we have been told to use.

+The IDE i am going to use is going to be NotePad, as this is the IDE we have been told to use.

+I am going to make sure the NPC follows the player controlled square, as this is one of the main purposes of the game.

+I will be giving the player controlled square 3 lives, as this was a requirement of the project.

 ## User Stories

 I would like to play the game within a browser, as i would be able to access it very easily.